 It is important to note that Serbia has free-trade agreements with Russia and CEFTA (the Central European Free Trade Agreement).
-CEFTA is composed of non-EU Member States in the south-eastern European region and currently includes Albania, Bosnia-Herzegovina, Macedonia, Moldova, Montenegro and Serbia.
-Kosovo's membership is in dispute.
+CEFTA is composed of non-EU Member States in the south-eastern European region and currently includes Albania, Bosnia-Herzegovina, Macedonia, Moldova, Montenegro, Serbia and Kosovo/UNMIK.
 Serbia has a special trade agreement with the European Union.